TheDarkElites/quantumrings-quantum-factorization-challenge-yquantum-2025/README.md

 No classical shortcuts.
 Implement full quantum modular exponentiation, phase estimation, and QFT.

 ### Demonstrate Universality
-Show that your circuit works across multiple semiprimes of a given size.
+Show that your circuit works across multiple semiprimes of the [given list](./semiprimes.py).

 ### Document Your Approach
 Provide a clean explanation of your algorithm, approach, and insights.